-LEARNING OF FEAR AND EAVESDROPPING NETWORKS IN WILD BIRDS
+LEARNING OF RISK RECOGNITION AND EAVESDROPPING NETWORKS IN WILD BIRDS

 Animals live in complex and dynamic landscapes of fear, where predation is a key selective pressure.
 In such environments, acquiring information about predation risk provides selective advantage, as it allows adjusting the behavior according to the perceived risk in ecological time i.e., within the lifetime of an individual.
 Curently, it is becoming increasingly apparent that animal communities may form information networks, in which information (including that of predation risk) is culturally-transmitted among con- and heterospecifics.
 In this project, I explore mechanisms underlying functioning of such networks.
-In particular, I study how wild birds learn to recognize their enemies through personal experience, as well as intra- and interspecific social learning i.e., by observing the behavior of others.
-Moreover, I investigate how fear spreads among con- and heterospecifics forming eavesdropping networks, in which individuals gain information about predation risk by eavesdropping on alarm calls of others.
-I use wood warblers (Phylloscopus sibilatrix) and other forest songbirds as a study system.
+In particular, I study how, under natural conditions, birds learn to recognize their enemies through personal experience, as well as intra- and interspecific social learning i.e., by observing the behavior of others.
+Moreover, I investigate how risk-related information spreads within avian communties via intra- and interspecific eavesdropping on alarm calls.
+I use Wood Warblers (Phylloscopus sibilatrix) and other forest songbirds as a study system.

 INFORMED HABITAT SELECTION DECISIONS IN SONGBIRDS

-Forest habitats are frequently characterized by synchronized and intermittent production of a large seed crop (mast seeding).
-These “resource pulses” trigger a cascade of direct and indirect effects that permeate throughout forest ecosystem and have crucial consequences for forest communities, including birds.
-At present, I focus on two themes and investigate: (1) how ecological and life-history traits affect the way birds respond to mast seeding, and (2) how mast seeding affects nest predation on forest songbirds.
-Here, I also combine my research interests and use interactions between wood warblers and their predators (all of them directly or indirectly respond to mast peaks) as model system to study mechanisms of risk-sensitive habitat selection in fluctuating, pulse-driven environments.
+Mast seeding – intermittent, synchronized production of a large seed crop – is a widespread reproductive strategy in perennial plants.
+As part of an international team led by Dr. Michał Bogdziewicz, I investigate proximate and ultimate drivers of this phenomenon.
+Moreover, I’m interested in ecological effects of mast seeding on forest ecosystems.
+Mast peaks constitute “resource pulses” that trigger a cascade of direct and indirect effects that permeate throughout forest ecosystem and have crucial consequences for forest communities, including birds.
+At present, I focus on two topics and (1) investigate how mast seeding affects nest predation on forest songbirds, and (2) use interactions between Wood Warblers and their predators (all of them directly or indirectly respond to mast peaks) as model system to study mechanisms of risk-sensitive habitat selection in fluctuating, pulse-driven environments.